JeremyAnsel/xwa_hooks/xwa_hook_lightmaps/zip/readme.txt

 *** Setup ***

-1) add hook_lightmaps.dll to dinput_hooks.lst

-2) place hook_lightmaps.dll next to xwingalliance.exe
+Place hook_lightmaps.dll next to xwingalliance.exe

-3) edit xwingalliance.exe:

-You can manually apply the modifications with an hexadecimal editor, or you can use XwaExePatcher to have a GUI.
+*** Patch ***

+The following modifications are applied at runtime to xwingalliance.exe:

 # To call the hook that creates lightmaps
 At offset 040F60, replace 8D8BB0D164003BC2895424347E4B with 505356E8C86F160083C40C90EB4B.